|Causes Symptoms Diagnosis Treatment|

 - Melena refers to blood in the stool which is black and tarry, this type of blood in the stool originates in the upper gastrointestinal tract.

 - Hematochezia is the presence of bright red blood on or throughout the feces which originates in the lower gastrointestinal tract.

 This article looks at what causes melena in cats.
 For information on hematochezia, read here.

 The dark colour of melena is due to digested blood in the feces.
 This bleeding may originate from the pharynx, lungs (where the blood is coughed up and then swallowed), esophagus, stomach or upper small intestine.
 The colour and tarry texture is due to the breakdown of hemoglobin in the blood by bacteria in the stomach.

 A large amount of blood is required to cause melena, therefore it should be treated as an emergency as there are a number of potentially serious causes of this condition.
 Seek immediate veterinary attention.

 Melena isn’t a disease in itself, it is a symptom of an underlying disorder.
-There are many possible causes of melena in cats, including:

 - Gastrointestinal ulcers – Due to stomach acid, poisons, chemical burns or certain medications such as NSAID’s and corticosteroids.